Generating HAR files and analyzing web requests

 Network Issues

 Access the Network tab within the Firefox Developer Tools to check for any network errors.
-For further info on HTTP codes, please take a look through HTTP/1.1 Status Codes.
+For further info on HTTP codes, please look through HTTP/1.1 Status Codes.

 Providing Information to Support